kailash-manasarovar/statement/docs/timeline/2022/september.md

     - Elvira and Lucía have moved to Dénia from Madrid.
     - They live with their mother who is very rich and possibly a widow or divorced.
     - Domingo is often seen alone with Elvira and Lucía in the town.
-    - Domingo is alone with them a lot and will have unfettered access to their phones.
+    - Domingo is alone with them a lot and will have had unfettered access to their phones.
     - At some point, Samuel informs me they are buying a Steinway piano.
     - I am concerned about the safety of the girls and their mother.